-Carmelites Monstery – Award Winning Vacuum Solar Heating
+London – Carmelites Monastery Vacuum Solar Water Heating

-In the part of London made famous by the film “Notting Hill” is an oasis of calm and contemplation.
+In the part of London made famous by the film “Notting Hill” is an oasis of calm and contemplation it was nice to be invited to install a renewable technology such as solar water heating in the heart of this trendy London area.
 In the midst all the London life, near the Portobello Road street market, schools, homes factories and businesses and all the other hurley burley of London, there exists a Victorian built monastery where the Carmelites pray and contemplate.

 The Caramelizes are a catholic order of nuns, friars and lay people who trace their roots back to the ancient hermits who prayed on Mount Carmel in the very early thirteenth century.
 The order has been established in England since 1241.
 Prayer and contemplation is central to the order and although they, like other religious people of all creeds, do good works, prayer is central.
 The order comprises friars, nuns and lay people.
 The nuns are contemplative and live in monasteries, of which there are two in London.
 Their web site points out that the nuns